marcelgoh/marcelgoh.github.io/about/index.md

 My favourite polygon is the pentagon.

-As a certified First Responder, I volunteer with the [McGill Student Emergency Response Team](http://www.msert.ca).
+From 2017 to 2021, I volunteered with the [McGill Student Emergency Response Team](http://www.msert.ca).

 When I'm not doing math or attending school, I enjoy bouldering, travelling and photography.